huynguy-db/arcion-docs/content/docs/references/cdc-format/native-format.md

 ```
 {{< /details >}}

-In the preceeding samples, notice the following keys that correspond to various details about the event and the table:
+In the preceding samples, notice the following keys that correspond to various details about the event and the table:

 #### `tableName`
 The fully qualified name of the table.